 Our Corporate Partners

-All Masters of Management student are required to attend at least one interview and provide a statement of motivation.
+All Masters of Management applicants are required to attend at least one interview and provide a statement of motivation.
 This provides the Academic Director and our corporate partners with the opportunity to assess the students and admit the very best possible candidates.

-The Management Education Office runs an extensive annual program of networking events designed to encourage students and corporate partners to exchange ideas and viewpoints.?Corporate partners also have the opportunity to provide a guest speaker is they wish.
+The Management Education Office runs an extensive annual program of networking events designed to encourage students and corporate partners to exchange ideas and viewpoints.
+Corporate partners also have the opportunity to provide a guest speaker, as desired.
 Typically, networking events are held outside business hours and feature a relevant business theme.

 Guest lecture & curriculum development